syncfusion-content/blazor-docs/blazor/gantt-chart/virtualization.md

 ## Timeline virtualization

-Timeline virtualization allows you to load large timespan with high performance.
-Initially it renders timeline, twice the width of the gantt element, while other timeline cells render on-demand during horizontal scrolling.
+Timeline virtualization allows you to load data sources having a large timespan with high performance.
+Initially, it renders the timeline with twice the width of the gantt element, while other timeline cells render on-demand during horizontal scrolling.
 To set up the timeline virtualization, you need to define [EnableVirtualization](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.SfGantt-1.html#Syncfusion_Blazor_Gantt_SfGantt_1_EnableVirtualization) as true.

 ```csharp